ABHC/SERGE/doc/Coding_standards/python-coding-standards.md

 A line containing a logical condition (if, while, etc) is considered a code block in itself.
 But if the next block has few lines, you can join the two blocks without empty lines for a better visual rendering.

 Docstrings must follow the same rules as comments  unless they describe a function.
 In this case they must be placed immediately after the declaration of the function without empty line.

+*For the indentation of your code use only tabs.*

 ## License